 The Audit Committee members are H. Lee Hastings, III, Reynie Rutledge, Chairman, and J.C.
 Watts, Jr. The Board has determined that Reynie Rutledge is an "audit committee financial expert" and that Messrs.
 Hastings, Rutledge and Watts are independent of management in accordance with the requirements of the NYSE and the SEC for purposes of determining audit committee independence.
 The Board has also determined that each of Messrs.
 Hastings, Rutledge and Watts is "financially literate" within the meaning of the listing standards of the NYSE.
-The Audit Committee held ten meetings during fiscal 2019.
+The Audit Committee held eleven meetings during fiscal 2018.

 The Compensation Committee members are Robert C. Connor, Chairman, Frank R. Mori and Nick White.
 All members of the Compensation Committee are independent as defined by NYSE listing standards.
-In addition all members of the Compensation Committee qualify as "non-employee directors" for purposes of Rule 16b-3 under the Exchange Act.
-The Compensation Committee held three meetings during fiscal 2019.
+In addition all members of the Compensation Committee qualify as "non-employee directors" for purposes of Rule 16b-3 under the Exchange Act, and as "outside directors" for purposes of Section 162(m) of the Internal Revenue Code.
+The Compensation Committee held three meetings during fiscal 2018.